matbesancon/hugo-site/content/post/2019-02-04-article-review.markdown

 the paper for its ease of understanding:

 1. How long is the queue at any point in the paper?
 Does it introduce too much cognitive load?
-2. How long is the distance between the appearence of an element in the queue? (the interrogation moment) and its removal (the aha moment)
+2. How long is the distance between the appearance of an element in the queue? (the interrogation moment) and its removal (the aha moment)

 The second point is easy to solve, just recommend introducing the concept before the place in the text where the interrogation appeared.